alexmolas/alexmolas.github.io/_posts/2025-03-19-symmetric-math-riddles.md

 If you run the below code for some iterations you can plot an histogram like the following one.

-{% include image.html path="/docs/symmetric-math-riddles/ants-dist.png" caption="Almost $1.5 for just three calls" width="300" %}
+{% include image.html path="/docs/symmetric-math-riddles/ants-dist.png" caption="Time to fall distribution" width="300" %}

-There you can see that the maximum amount of time the ants spend on the rule is 1 second.
+There you can see that the maximum amount of time the ants spend on the rule is 1 minute.

 </details>